 Do you know which classes have pre-requisites, and do you know what those pre-requisites are?

 Based on the term you chose to go abroad, are there certain classes you will need to take abroad to stay on track?
 If so, what are they?
 What Hallmarks courses will you need abroad?

-Decide where you want to study abroad.
+Decide where you want to study away.

 Once you have your term, location, and tentative course plan figured out, you are ready to begin the application process.

 The application is online and available through the Study Away Office website.
 Your login credentials will be the same as you use for WebAdvisor and email.
 Click the Apply Now button on your top program choice to get started!

 Keep in mind that applications run in cycles, so students cannot apply too far in advance.
 Click on the link above for deadlines.
 Semester and Summer application cycles typically open October 1 and close in February (for Fall, Summer, and NSE) or April (for following Spring).
 Short course deadlines are often in the Fall.